ghively/claude-desktop-Appimage/README.md

 - wrestool and icotool (usually in icoutils package)
 - convert (usually in ImageMagick package)

-## Acknowledgments

-This project was inspired by [k3d3's claude-desktop-linux-flake](https://github.com/k3d3/claude-desktop-linux-flake) and their [Reddit post](https://www.reddit.com/r/ClaudeAI/comments/1hgsmpq/i_successfully_ran_claude_desktop_natively_on/) about running Claude Desktop natively on Linux.

-Special thanks to:
-- **k3d3** for the original NixOS implementation and native bindings insights
-- **[emsi](https://github.com/emsi/claude-desktop)** for the title bar fix and alternative implementation approach

-For NixOS users, please refer to [k3d3's repository](https://github.com/k3d3/claude-desktop-linux-flake) for a Nix-specific implementation.

 ## License

 The build scripts in this repository are dual-licensed under: